impossibledreams/wc-external-variations/readme.txt

 6. A new window should open with the external URL.

 == Upgrade Notice ==
-This version changes the external SKU replacement functionality into a shortcode.
+This version adds new shortcodes

 == Changelog ==